RESOStandards/reso-certification-help/docs/providers.md

 # Notifications
 [BACK TO TOP](#table-of-contents)

 Customers must review and approve the certification testing results before certifications are issued.
-Review requests are sent to the customers via email.
+Review requests are sent to customers via email.

 **IMPORTANT: The email that includes a link to the results(s) should only be sent to the organization you are certifying.
 Any recipient of the email would have the ability to approve the results.**